npms-io/npms-analyzer/README.md

 ### npms-analyzer observe

-The `observe` command starts observing changes that occur in the `npm` registry as well as modules that were not analyzed for a while.
-Each reported module will be pushed into a queue to be processed by the queue consumers.
+The `observe` command starts observing changes that occur in the `npm` registry as well as packages that were not analyzed for a while.
+Each reported package will be pushed into a queue to be processed by the queue consumers.

 ```bash
 $ npms-analyzer observe --log-level debug | pino